SoSlabHank/Financial-Index-Scraping/README.md

 #Financial Index Scraping:

 This project can make you get the indices of three main financial indices and save results into files in the 'indices' directory.
-The data is scraped from the web 'https://markets.ft.com/data/'.
+The data is scraped from the web [FINANCIAL TIMES](https://markets.ft.com/data/).

 ##Getting Started: